 And, as 58% of customers say they’ll “sever” their relationship with a brand due to poor customer service, your business will quickly feel the effects.

 Luckily it’s easier than ever to create an excellent customer service experience, and building a self-service hub is something that all brands can take advantage of.

 Giving your customers a way to solve their problems via self-service is vital for all ecommerce businesses today.

 88% of people in both the US and around the world expect brands to have a self-service support portal.

 If the market you’re in is even remotely competitive, you need to compete on customer service.

-Offering self-service will help you improve your customer satisfaction levels, solve more support tickets, and enable you to compete not just on product quality and brand, but on customer support.
+Offering self-service as part of your customer service helpdesk you improve your customer satisfaction levels, solve more support tickets, and enable you to compete not just on product quality and brand, but on customer support.

 Without a self-service portal, you have two options: